SheaClose/config_files/README.md

-This tutorial was copied from here: http://neverstopbuilding.com/gitpro and was modified for my needs Much support from Joe as well. (https://github.com/joseph-tohdjojo)
+This tutorial was copied from here: http://neverstopbuilding.com/gitpro and was modified for my needs.

+Much support from Joe as well. (https://github.com/joseph-tohdjojo)

 1. Create the files you need

-	touch ~/.bash_profile
+	``touch ~/.bash_profile
 	touch ~/.git-completion.bash
-	touch ~/.git-prompt.sh
+	touch ~/.git-prompt.sh``

 2. Populate your completion file